 - Other vaccines to consider: Hepatitis B; Tetanus.

 - Selectively advised vaccines - only for those individuals at highest risk: Hepatitis A.

-Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries with risk of yellow fever transmission and for travellers having transited for more than 12 hours through the airport of a country with risk of yellow fever transmission.
+Yellow fever vaccination certificate required for travellers aged 1 year or over arriving from countries at risk for yellow fever transmission and for travellers having transited for more than 12 hours through an airport of countries at risk for yellow fever transmission.

 Notes on the diseases mentioned above

 spread through consuming contaminated food and water or person to person through the faecal-oral route.